Characterizations of standard derived equivalences of diagrams of dg categories and their gluings: Preliminaries

 \item (Unitality) The following diagram is commutative for all $x,y\in\bfC_0$

 \end{itemize} \end{dfn}

-\begin{rmk} Elements of $\bfC_0$ are called objects of $\bfC$, objects (resp.\ morphisms, compositions) of $\bfC(x,y)$ are called are called 1-morphisms (resp.\ 2-morphisms, vertical compositions) of $\bfC$ with $x,y\in\bfC_0$.
+\begin{rmk} Elements of $\bfC_0$ are called objects of $\bfC$, and objects (resp.\ morphisms, compositions) of the category $\bfC(x,y)$ are called 1-morphisms (resp.\ 2-morphisms, vertical compositions) of $\bfC$ for all $x,y\in\bfC_0$.
 We sometimes abbreviate $x \in \bfC$ for $x \in \bfC_0$ if there seems to be no risk of confusion, and do the same even when $\bfC$ is a usual category.
 To distinguish the vertical composition from the horizontal composition, we use the notation $\bullet$ for the former, and $\circ$ for the latter.
 Sometimes $\circ$ is omitted. \end{rmk}

 \begin{dfn} Let $k \in \bbN$. \begin{enumerate} \item The $2$-category of all small categories is denoted by $\Cat$. \item The $2$-category of all light categories is denoted by $\CAT$. \item The $2$-category of all moderate categories is denoted by $\uCAT$. \item The $2$-category of all $k$-moderate categories is denoted by $\uCAT^k$. \end{enumerate} \end{dfn}